 Yes, parsnips are really good for dogs.
 They are really high in vitamins – they have lots of vitamin B6 (for energy) and C (for a healthy immune system).

 Parsnips also contain antioxidants that fight free radicals.
-Free radicals cause damage to cells are are known to increase the risk for some types of cancer.
+Free radicals cause damage to cells are known to increase the risk for some types of cancer.

 These veggies are quite the power food.
 They are also an excellent source of fiber for gut health and are high in folic acid.
-Folic acid boosts your dog’s metabolism and helps their nervous system stay health too.
+Folic acid boosts your dog’s metabolism and helps their nervous system stay healthy too.

 Read this guide to find out more vegetables dogs can eat.

 Is Parsnip Bad For Dogs

 The only bad thing about parsnips is how much fiber they have.
 Some dogs are extra sensitive to fiber and it can give them loose stools or even diarrhea.

 If you know that your dog has already consumed food with lots of fiber today, save the parsnips for another time.

 It is best to give them to your dog in small amounts.
 In fact, any time that you introduce a new food to your pet, watch for signs of an upset stomach, just in case it doesn’t agree with them.